nlplab/brat/installation.md

     # For FastCGI, Single user installs should be fine with anything over 8
     #FastCgiConfig -maxProcesses 16

-If you are not installing into your home directory adjust the above lines accordingly.
-If you installed into your home directory make sure that you have the `userdir` module enabled.
+If you are not installing into `public_html` in your home directory, adjust the above (in particular the line `<Directory /home/*/public_html>`) accordingly.
+If you installed into `public_html` in your home directory, make sure that you have the `userdir` module enabled:

     sudo a2enmod userdir